 Egg White Delight McMuffin

 Made with grilled egg whites, white cheddar and extra-lean Canadian bacon on a muffin made with eight grams of whole grain, this is McDonald’s living up to its own marketing hype.
-It’s healthy, tastes fresh and only misses out on #1 because of a technicality.
-Order one.
-Then brush up and the Best and Worst Breakfast Sandwiches out there.
+It’s healthy, tastes fresh and only misses out on #1 because of a technicality, which we explain below.

 Yup, the classic.
 “Not only do I eat guilt-free at McDonald's,” says Christine M. Palumbo, MBA, RDN, FAND, a Chicago area registered dietitian and nutrition communications consultant, “I think they get a bad rap all too often.”
-She recommends a staple Eat This, Not That! has approved for years—more so now that they’re being made with real butter, in some locations: “When I’m flying in the morning, I typically get an Egg McMuffin and a coffee,” she says.
-“The sandwich only has 300 calories and it offers 17 grams of satiety-providing protein.”
+She recommends a staple Eat This, Not That! has approved for years—more so now that they’re made with real butter: “The sandwich only has 300 calories and it offers 17 grams of satiety-providing protein.”
 And it beats the Egg White Delight because….?
 “I stick with the whole egg sandwich because the yolk contains carotenoids, essential fatty acids, vitamins and minerals,” says Palumbo.
 Eggs also boast choline, a potent flab-fryer, which is why eggs are one of our 14 Ways to Lose Your Belly in 14 Days!